ARCX-OFFICIAL/less-simple-banking/README.md

 Python 3.13+

 Again, this is not recommended for a serious project.
-We reccomend it be used as practice for white-hat hackers and to be used in schools to teach about financial transactions.
+We recommend using it as practice for white-hat hackers and in schools to teach about financial transactions.

 ## Dependencies